 For Majumdar, working with male members of the Village Council, and with the community and political parties in general, is critical to gaining support in the quest for women’s leadership and representation, thereby creating a cultural and political ecosystem that not only supports but creates new female leaders.
 Women’s participation in governance has already helped to raise issues that concern them, such as the need for day-care centers, committees against gender-based violence, support for malnourished children, health and gender awareness programs, and other relevant issues.

 An important strategy in training these leaders is to build women’s capacity to lead, but also to create a large base of support for them through self-help groups, male members of the panchayat who support the female leadership, and the community at large.
 Only then, according to Majumdar, will a cultural and political ecosystem emerge that not only supports but creates new women leaders.

-“Women have huge potentials to lead differently and effectively but such potentials are difficult to realise without challenging the inherent patriarchy in the governance system,” she says.
+“Women have huge potential to lead differently and effectively but such potential is difficult to realise without challenging the inherent patriarchy in the governance system,” she says.

 A long, arduous, but possible journey for those who believe.